 As you can see, this page is still very empty, so any contributions would be appreciated!

-- Catch Phrase - Jeff da Maori.
-For those unfortunate enough to have not seen it, the famous phrase is "not even, ow!"
+- Catchphrase: Jeff da Māori's "Not even, ow!" for those unfortunate enough to have not seen it.
 For a time it had wormed its way into New Zealand slang.

-Valea, on the topic of girls.
+- Valea, on the topic of girls.
 "Peow, peow!"

-Can't forget "Morningside for life!"
+- Can't forget "Morningside for life!"

-- King of All Cosmos - The God in Bro'Town is an amiable Polynesian chap, whose job is to keep order amongst the potentially-conflicting personalities in heaven.
+- King of All Cosmos: The God in Bro'Town is an amiable Polynesian chap, whose job is to keep order amongst the potentially-conflicting personalities in heaven.

-- Luke, I Might Be Your Father - Jeff does not know who his biological father is.
+- Luke, I Might Be Your Father: Jeff does not know who his biological father is.
 He's probably one member of a biker gang, so Jeff just refers to all of them as "Dad".

-- Meaningful Name - Vale and Valea are the Samoan words for dumb and dumber, respectively.
+- Meaningful Name: Vale and Valea are the Samoan words for dumb and dumber, respectively.
 Which is silly, 'cause Vale is one of the more intelligent characters on the show.

-- Product Placement - Common New Zealand products are often displayed such as; L&P soft drink, M&Ms, various Starburst candys and Watties canned goods. not for advertisement but to show the commercial side of Kiwi culture
+- Product Placement: Common New Zealand products are often displayed such as; L&P soft drink, M&Ms, various Starburst candys and Watties canned goods. not for advertisement but to show the commercial side of Kiwi culture.

-- Stock Foreign Name - Wong from Hong Kong, and also his family.
+- Stock Foreign Name: Wong from Hong Kong, and also his family.